-Your water is purchased from Brevard County Utilities, which obtains its water from a groundwater sources drawing from the surfical aquifer.
+Your water is purchased from Mims Water / N. Brevard County Utilities, which obtains its water from a groundwater sources drawing from the Floridan aquifer.
 The water is aerated to remove iron and dissolved gases, lime softened to reduce hardness and suspended solids, and the pH is adjusted with carbon dioxide.
 The water is then chloraminated for disinfection purposes, and fluoride is added to promote dental health.